-Welcome!
-Please come to enjoy the beautiful sights of Our Lady of Sorrows Basilica
+WELCOME!
+Please visit to enjoy the beauty of Our Lady of Sorrows Basilica

 in person.
 And return often.

-(Additional photos may be found on our OLS History Page.)
+(Additional photos may be found on Our History Page.)

 Photo Album